Skip to main content

 What are the biggest scientific challenges in your field of research?

-With regard to the fuel cell system, my biggest scientific challenge is understanding and putting all the physical effects and the correlations that occur within the system into simple equations.
-Although I have been doing this for almost 13 years, I keep discovering new effects.
+With regard to electrochemical systems, my biggest scientific challenge is to understand and put all the physical effects and their correlation occurring inside the system into simple equations.
+Although I have been working on this topic for almost 13 years, I keep discovering new effects.
 Putting this into equations makes it possible to develop robust and fast control algorithms.
-In the field of high-temperature electrolyzers, this is the same “game” but at much earlier stage.

 How do the results of your research become part of solutions “Invented for life”?

-Stationary fuel cells and electrolyzers are two unavoidable and essential products for a CO₂‑free society.
+Fuel cells and electrolyzers are two essential products for a CO₂-free society.
 Climate change is not just a discussion anymore.
-For me, this means each step in the development of these products at Bosch Research is automatically transformed into a step toward a more sustainable world, a step toward electrochemical systems “invented for a sustainable life”.
+This means for me, that each step in the development of these products at Bosch Research is automatically a step toward a more sustainable world, a step toward electrochemical “Technology for a sustainable life.”

 Curriculum vitae